weizhao-BME/metis-project3/README.md

 For all the training data, the selected important features were employed to train a random forest model.
 Its performance based on an independent testing dataset, in terms of ROC-AUC and confusion matrix were reported.

 Because the features selected based on permutation importance do not inform how lenders make decisions using these features, a logistic regression model was trained and cross-validated (5-fold) utilizing the existing training and validation datasets.
-The regularization parameter, penalty strength("C" (list of [0.0, 0.0001, 0.001, 0.01, 0.1, 1.0])),  was tuned to maximize the ROC-AUC.
+The regularization parameter, penalty strength ("C" (list of [0.0, 0.0001, 0.001, 0.01, 0.1, 1.0])),  was tuned to maximize the ROC-AUC.
 Finally, using the best "C", the same selected features and all the training data, a logistic regression model was trained and further tested using the independent testing dataset.
 This offers a way of investigating the coefficient-based relative feature importance.
 Similar to the random forest model, the ROC-AUC and confusion matrix were reported.

 ----------

 ### **Results and Discussion**

 The top seven most important features were identified using the threshold of 75th percentile permutation importance value.
-The selected features were HOEPA status, occupancy type, debt-to-income ratio ,open-end line of credit, business or commercial purpose, derived load product type and lien status (Figure below).
+The selected features were HOEPA status, occupancy type, debt-to-income ratio, open-end line of credit, business or commercial purpose, derived load product type and lien status (Figure below).
 It suggests that lenders typically focus on these financial features to make decisions.

 <img src="https://github.com/weizhao-BME/metis-project3/blob/main/figures/feature_selection.png" alt="Figure 3" width="600"/>